(750 ILCS 5/503)

 as joint tenancy, tenancy in common, tenancy by the entirety, or community

 property.
-A spouse may overcome the presumption of marital property by showing through clear and convincing evidence that
+The presumption of marital property is overcome by showing through clear and convincing evidence that

-the property was acquired by a method listed in subsection (a) of this Section or was done for estate or tax planning purposes or for other reasons that establish that the transfer was not intended to be a gift.
+the property was acquired by a method listed in subsection (a) of this Section or was done for estate or tax planning purposes or for other reasons that establish that a transfer between spouses was not intended to be a gift.

 (2) For purposes of distribution of property pursuant to this Section,